deltadevsde/prism/doc/src/insert-update-proofs.md

 # Adherance to application-specific guidelines

 We recall at this point that we want to prove that a specified policy has been followed, which includes, among other things, that the labels grow monotonically.
-Since in *Prism* only insert or update operations are allowed (i.e. one can only add new email addresses or add or revoke public keys to an existing email address), the monotonic growth of the labels should be achieved if the behavior is correct.
+Because Prism uses append-only hashchains, and all state transition circuits do not allow for label removal, the monotonic growth of the labels is ensured by the epoch proofs.

 ## Versioning